lukechn99/github-quickstart/4211/internet_structure.md

 Transmission delay (L/R = bits/bps) -> propagation delay (d/s = length of physical link / propagation speed in medium)
 Nodal delay = processing delay + queueing delay + transmission delay + propagation delay

-We measure the speed as throughouput which is the rate in bits/time unit that is transferred between sender and receiver.
+We measure the speed as **throughput** which is the rate in bits/time unit that is transferred between sender and receiver.
 This can be measured instantaneously at a point in time or on average over a period of time.
 Throughput is limited by the smaller link called the bottleneck link.
+Good throughput does not guarantee low latency.
+Congestion means throughput will lower because of the mess caused by collisions, there will also be higher latency.

 ---
 - ISP: Internet service providers like AT&T, Verizon, etc.